Renting vs buying in the UK

 Perceived lower social status: Some people view home ownership as a status symbol, a mark of financial stability.
 Renters might sometimes feel societal pressures or misconceptions about their financial acumen.

-Pet and renovation restrictions: Desire a fluffy feline friend or a bold blue bedroom?
+Pet and renovation restrictions: Desire a fluffy feline friend?
+Do you want a bold blue bedroom?
 Landlords might say no (although this is likely to change shortly with new reforms coming in).
 Rental properties often come with restrictions, from pet policies to decor changes, limiting personalisation.

-Rent volatility and less stability: Monthly rent isn’t as stable as mortgage payments.
+Rent volatility and less stability: Monthly rent isn’t as stable as a mortgage amount.
 Landlords can hike prices or decide not to renew leases.
 Such uncertainties make planning future finances and settling down more challenging.

 Assessing disposable income